DeepDefense: Robust Learning via Layer-Wise Gradient-Feature Alignment: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have achieved remarkable success in a wide range of applications, including object recognition \cite{zou2023object}, natural language processing \cite{zhou2024comprehensive}, and associative memory \cite{sra2024linci, basin2023lin}.
+Deep Neural Networks (DNNs) have achieved remarkable success in a wide range of applications, including object recognition \cite{zou2023object}, natural language processing \cite{zhou2024comprehensive}, associative memory \cite{sra2024linci, basin2023lin}, and time series regression \cite{lin2024agriculture, lin2022stacked}.
 Despite their high performance, DNNs are vulnerable to adversarial attacks, imperceptible input perturbations carefully crafted to mislead models into incorrect predictions \cite{nguyen2015deep}.
 This vulnerability poses a critical threat to the deployment of deep learning in high-stakes applications, including medical diagnosis \cite{javed2025robustness}, autonomous driving \cite{ahmed2025towards}, agricultural forecasting \cite{lin2024agriculture}, and cybersecurity \cite{al2025artificial}.

 In recent years, substantial progress has been made in developing adversarial defense strategies.
 A prominent class is adversarial training, where models are trained on adversarial examples to enhance robustness \cite{shafahi2019adversarial}.
 Variants such as tradeoff-inspired Adversarial Defense via Surrogate-loss minimization (TRADES) \cite{zhang2019theoretically} and Fast Adversarial Training \cite{wongfast} offer improved trade-offs between performance and computational efficiency.
 Meanwhile, certified defenses aim to provide provable guarantees against attacks within bounded perturbations \cite{levine2020randomized}.
 Techniques like randomized smoothing \cite{cohen2019certified} and interval bound propagation (IBP) \cite{gowal2018effectiveness} have shown promise in offering formal robustness certificates.